What are Different Types of Auto Mechanic Jobs?

 Diesel mechanics work on passenger cars, commercial trucks, and buses with diesel engines.
 Diesel-powered vehicles operate differently than gasoline-powered vehicles, and they often necessitate very different maintenance and repair procedures.
 Diesel mechanics, like other auto mechanics, often specialize in transmission repair, brake repair, computer systems, or other areas.
 They may work for small repair shops or companies with a large fleet of diesel vehicles that require routine maintenance.

 To work as an auto mechanic in any specialty, a person typically needs a high school diploma and previous repair experience.
 Many employers prefer to hire mechanics who have completed vocational school or community college training programs.
-Though specific certification is not always required, many beginning mechanics take a test offered a nationally recognized institution to improve their credentials and increase their chances of finding auto mechanic jobs.
+Though specific certification is not always required, many beginning mechanics take a test offered by a nationally recognized institution to improve their credentials and increase their chances of finding auto mechanic jobs.
 The National Institute for Automotive Service Excellence in the United States offers certification in a variety of areas, including brake repair, air conditioning and heating, and electronic systems.

 The number of different auto mechanic jobs continues to grow as automotive technology advances and alternative fuel vehicles become more popular.
 Computer and electronic system specialists are in high demand to maintain the complex systems found in many modern vehicles.
 Electric, hydrogen, and biofuel vehicles necessitate the expertise of highly specialized maintenance and repair mechanics.